What is calcipotriol/betamethasone dipropionate ointment and gel?

 After this period, calcipotriol/betamethasone dipropionate ointment may be used according to need under medical supervision [1,2].
 The maximum daily and weekly doses should not exceed 15 g and 100 g, respectively.

 For the application of calcipotriol/betamethasone dipropionate gel, an amount between 1 g and 4 g per day is sufficient for the treatment of the scalp (4 g corresponds to one teaspoon).
-In order to achieve optimal effect, it is recommended that the hair and affected areas of the skin are not washed immediately after application of calcipotriol/betamethasone diproprionate gel.
-Calcipotriol/betamethasone diproprionate gel should remain on the affected area overnight or during the day.
-The gel can also be used on psoriasis on the trunk and limbs.
+In order to achieve optimal effect, it is recommended that the hair and affected areas of the skin are not washed immediately after application of calcipotriol/betamethasone dipropionate gel.
+Calcipotriol/betamethasone dipropionate gel should remain on the affected area overnight or during the day.
+The gel can also be used on psoriasis on the trunk and limbs, especially for hairy skin.

 Calcipotriol/betamethasone dipropionate ointment and gel are not recommended for use in children and adolescents below the age of 18 years, due to the lack of data on safety and efficacy [1–3].